SnipMeDev/KodeView/README.md

 ## Components 🧩

 ### CodeTextView
-The basic component that takes instance of Highlights and applies coloring on a text.
+Basic component that takes instance of Highlights and applies coloring on a text.

 ```kotlin
 @Composable